MicrosoftDocs/kaizala-docs.de-DE/Articles/Actions/KASClient/generated/classes/kasclient.kasoptionresult.md

 Titel der Option

 ___
 <a id="respondertoresponsecount"></a>

 ###  <a name="respondertoresponsecount"></a>responderToResponseCount

 **● responderToResponseCount**:*`object`*

-Eine Zuordnung von Benutzer-IDs mit ihrer Antwort Anzahl Dictionary<UserId: String, ResponseCount: number>
+Eine Zuordnung von Benutzer-IDs für Ihr Antwort zählungs Wörterbuch<UserID: String, ResponseCount: Number>
 #### <a name="type-declaration"></a>Typdeklaration

 ___
 <a id="totalresponsescount"></a>

 ###  <a name="totalresponsescount"></a>totalResponsesCount